 The abstract must be structured in the following four specified subtitles: Background incl. aims, Methods, Results and Conclusions.
 Abstracts cannot contain tables or graphs.

-7. Registration of authors: Names, titles, institutional affiliations, cities, countries and email addresses of all contributing authors should be provided.
+7. Registration of authors: Names, titles, institutional affiliations, cities, countries of all contributing authors should be provided as well as email address of the corresponding author.
 The presenting author (not necessarily the first author) should be identified.

 8. Abstracts should not contain references.